What to do in an emergency

 - Lloyds Pharmacy, Rear of 83 Thorne Road, Doncaster DN1 2ES.
 Open until 11pm Monday to Saturday and 8pm Sunday.
 Tel: (01302) 730519

-NHS choices is an online health information service that allows users to access information on services in their local area, check their symptoms, find information on conditions and treatments and access information on a range of health related topics: www.nhs.uk
+The NHS website is an online health information service that allows users to access information on services in their local area, check their symptoms, find information on conditions and treatments and access information on a range of health related topics: www.nhs.uk